 This is a great opportunity for Fellows who are willing to support current NPM Advanced Trainees and the training program.
 In this role, you will help shape the physicians of the future and positively contribute to the direction, workforce and culture of NPM in Australia and Aotearoa New Zealand.

-You will be involved in reviewing and monitoring of the training program requirements, assessment and curricula in consultation with the relevant Specialty Society(ies) and other stakeholders, and recommend changes to the College Education Committee, via the Paediatrics Division Education Committee.
+You'll be involved in reviewing and monitoring of the training program requirements, assessment and curricula in consultation with the relevant Specialty Society(ies) and other stakeholders, and recommend changes to the College Education Committee, via the Paediatrics Division Education Committee.

 The ATC holds 1 face-to-face meeting (usually in November) and 1 video conference a year.